PricelessToolkit/MailBoxGuard/README.md

 <img src="https://raw.githubusercontent.com/PricelessToolkit/MailBoxGuard/main/img/mailbox_guard.jpg"/>

-If you value the effort I've put into crafting this open-source project and would like to show your support, consider subscribing to my YouTube channel.
+🤗 If you value the effort I've put into crafting this open-source project and would like to show your support, consider subscribing to my [YouTube channel](https://www.youtube.com/@PricelessToolkit/videos).
 Your subscription goes a long way in backing my work.

 # Long Range "LoRa" Universal MailBox Sensor